 This blend of Carménère, Carignan and País (mission grape), which are all very characteristic varietals of the interior dry lands of the Maule Valley, is made with grapes from our Santa Rosa and Mingre estates.
 Canto Sur is juicy and fruit-forward.
 This wine has not been barrel-aged in order to let the unadulterated expression of our Maule grapes shine through.

-Bouchon Extra Brut is made with grapes of the varieties País and Cinsault, coming from unirrigated old wines, from the Coastal Drylands of the Maule and Itata valleys.
+Bouchon Extra Brut is made with grapes of the varieties País and Cinsault, coming from unirrigated old vines, from the interior drylands of the Maule and Itata valleys.
 These centenary varieties rescue the tradition and history of the small winegrowers of the south of Chile.

 Skin is a wine with character, a lot of character.
 The wine was fermented and then aged for 12 months, with its skins, in a 700-litre clay amphora, which provided micro-oxygenation and complexity.
 I use native yeasts, no additives, no fining and no filtration.
 Skin has a great structure and saline aftertaste.